Report on operations 2019

 Return on capital invested % = 100 * (profit before appropriations + financing costs + tax) / average capital invested

-Capital invested = shareholders' equity + interest-bearing debt
+Capital invested = balance sheet total + non-interest-bearing debt

-Helen is making investments in increasing the use of renewable energy in district heat production, recycling of energy with heat pumps and improving the security of supply in energy networks in particular.
+Helen is making investments to increase the use of renewable energy in district heat production, recycling of energy with heat pumps and improving the security of supply in energy networks in particular.

-Helen Group's investments totalled EUR 65 million.
-The investments in the parent company’s production structure amounted to EUR 32 million, of which the share of district heating and district cooling networks was EUR 15 million.
-Investments in the electricity network totalled EUR 26 million and those in the tunnel network EUR 2 million.
-The rest of Helen’s investments were targeted at new services and hydro power plants.
+Helen Group's investments totalled EUR 69 million.
+The investments in the parent company’s production structure amounted to EUR 43 million.
+Of this amount, the investments in the district heating and district cooling networks totalled EUR 16 million.
+Investments in the electricity network stood at EUR 22 million.

 In accordance with its financial policy, Helen Ltd manages the financing of its subsidiaries in a centralised way.
-The Group's equity ratio was 73%, and the amount of interest-bearing debts EUR 569 million at the close of the financial year.
+The Group's equity ratio was 77%, and the amount of interest-bearing debts EUR 415 million (EUR 569 million) at the close of the financial year.

-The interest-bearing debts of Helen Ltd consist of the subordinated loan of EUR 157 million taken out from the owner, a so-called senior debt of EUR 252 million taken out from the owner, and loans of EUR 62 million taken out from financial institutions.
+The interest-bearing debts of Helen Ltd consist of the subordinated loan (EUR 157 million), bullet, with a fixed 6% interest, taken out from the owner, a so-called senior debt (EUR 211 million) taken out from the owner, and loans taken out from financial institutions (EUR 42 million).

-Helen Ltd has a new commercial paper programme of EUR 100 million, which has not yet been used.
+Helen Ltd has a commercial-paper programme of EUR 100 million, which has not been used yet.

-The registered and fully paid hare capital of Helen Ltd is EUR 600 million.
+The registered and fully paid share capital of Helen Ltd is EUR 600 million.
 The total number of shares is 1,000.
 The City of Helsinki owns all the shares.

 Key events during the financial period